vesko-vujovic/vesko-vujovic.github.io/content/posts/spark-union-function.md

 }
 ```

-As you can see in the comments of apache spark itself, the `union` function doesn't tke care if names of the columns are the same.
+As you can see in the comments of Apache Spark  itself, the `union` function doesn't take care if names of the columns are the same.
 It just combines two `dataframes` by **order**.

 This part here are teaching us an important lesson. :mouse_trap: A trap that sometimes without thinking I have fallen into. :smile: